 Given these, two interpretations can be derived from the close reading of the text.
-First, the writer might have created an imagined world which is highly colorful and beautiful and highly unrealistic.
-The other interpretation can be about the use of the drugs.
+First, the writer might have created an imagined world that is highly colorful and beautiful and highly unrealistic.
+The other interpretation can be about the use of drugs.
 The chase of the girl and the evasion of the newspaper taxis suggest the use and the arrest of the users when they get involved in drugs.

 This, at some point, serves as an invitation to something fantastical in nature.
 Given this, there are others who claim that this song is simply about drugs and nothing else.
 However, like what was mentioned, Lucy really existed.